A

 Location: Hood Mansion, Santa Rosa Jr College, 7501 Sonoma Hwy (Hwy 12), Santa

-and their Aleut hunters used the bay as an outpost until 1841, Stephen Smith took
+company and their Aleut hunters used the bay as an outpost until 1841, Stephen

-control in 1843.
-Pioneer ships of many nations used Bodega Bay as an anchorage.
+Smith took control in 1843.
+Pioneer ships of many nations used Bodega Bay as an

 Location: Doran Park, 1.6 mi W of State Hwy 1 (P.M.
 9.4), on Doran Beach Rd, 0.5